Bricks for Ricks Liberian Housing Foundation, Inc.

 Christlike Love – We see people in Liberia as our neighbors, which requires a love that is sacrificial and compassionate.

-In 1995, I traveled to Liberia with Liberian native, Rev. Olu Menjay.
-Olu was a graduate of Mercer University and was attending Duke Divinity School.
+In 1995, I traveled to Liberia with Liberian native, Dr. Olu Menjay.
+At that time, Olu was a graduate of Mercer University and was attending Duke Divinity School.

 In 1995, Liberia was under a travel advisory from the U.S. State Department.
 Liberia was experiencing civil war.
-At the time of our trip, Monrovia was surrounded by rebel forces and Peace-Keeping troops from Ghana were holding them out.
+At the time of our trip, Monrovia was surrounded by rebel forces and Peace-Keeping troops from Ghana were holding them out of the city.

 During the week I stayed at the Baptist Missionary Compound, while Rev. Menjay stayed with family.
 Each day, we traveled around Monrovia and into the safe areas outside the confines of the city.
 I witnessed unimaginable poverty, hunger, homelessness, massive destruction, inadequate water and medical supplies.